wanjawischmeier/pre-rendering/README.md

 </table>

 ### [Downhill simplex approximation of a projection](https://github.com/wanjawischmeier/pre-rendering/tree/6fc489015d1e897872070886efa8850eea368496/src/unity/concept/Assets/DownhillSimplexAbstract)
-So in retrospect i don't really see why I thought this could work, but it still made for a really interesting experiment.
+So in retrospect i don't really see why I thought this could work (the algorithm just ended up not nearly converging fast enough), but it still made for a really interesting experiment.
 Especially the visuals were stunning.
 More can be found [here](https://mega.nz/folder/G9lE0QIY#6BS4I_LkFfoOj8BjSzC4Ag).

 <table>
   <tr>